blindcamel/pdf_proc/README.md

 http://localhost:8000
-    {
-    "message": "PDF Processing API",
 "endpoints": {
-        "POST /upload": "Upload and process a new PDF file", "POST /process-file": "Process an existing file from the input directory", "GET /list-files": "List all PDF files in the input directory", "GET /": "This information"
+    "POST /upload": "Upload and process a new PDF file", "POST /process-file": "Process an existing file from the input directory", "POST /process-all": "Process all files in /uploads", "GET /list-files": "List all PDF files in the input directory", "GET /debug-paths": "debug paths",
-    }
+    "GET /processing-status": "List all",
+    "GET /processing-status/{filename}": "List one",
+    "DELETE /processing-status": "Clear all",
+    "DELETE /processing-status/{filename}": "Clear one",
+    "GET /": "This information",
 }

 example:
 curl -X POST "http://localhost:8000/upload/" \